Tithing

 Some people claim to have received financial blessings when they paid their tithing when they thought they couldn’t afford to.
 Some claim to actually have more money by paying their tithing?
 If true, how can this be?
 The answer is that people naturally budget their money better when they know what expenses they will have in advance.
 It’s a self-fulfilling prophecy.
 If they know they will pay tithing first, then they do it and stretch what’s left to cover what they need to.

-If you do the math with and without tithing, it’s obvious that you’d have more money at the end of each month if you don’t pay tithing.
-Extra money won’t magically appear in only the version where you do pay your tithing.
+If you do the math with and without tithing, it's obvious that you'd have more money at the end of each month if you don't pay tithing.
+Extra money won't magically appear in only the version where you do pay your tithing.
 The unexpected bonus from work, tax refund, birthday money, etc. would happen in either case.
-People compensate for tithing by buying fewer groceries, fewer luxuries, and fewer toys for their children, lowering the thermostat, making their children go without something they wanted and whatever else it takes to live within theirincome.
+People compensate for tithing by buying fewer groceries, fewer luxuries, fewer toys for their children, lowering the thermostat, making their children go without something they wanted and whatever else it takes to live within their income.

 My tithing miracle happened when I QUIT paying tithing.
 When I paid tithing, I had one financial problem after another.
 When I quit paying tithing my problems ceased.